 African American Masterworks

-In celebration of Black History Month and throughout the spring, the McNay highlights collection works by Radcliffe Bailey, Chakaia Booker, Leonardo Drew, and Sam Gilliam in the Frost Octagon in conjunction with Rashid Johnson’s films The New Black Yoga and Samuel in Space.
+In celebration of Black History Month and throughout spring 2016, the McNay highlights collection works by Radcliffe Bailey, Chakaia Booker, Leonardo Drew, and Sam Gilliam in the Frost Octagon in conjunction with Rashid Johnson’s films The New Black Yoga and Samuel in Space.
 We Invite you to see these works in person on your next visit to the museum.

 Additionally, the McNay is grateful to have several works on view from The Harriet and Harmon Kelley Foundation for the Arts.
 Harriet Kelley was so kind to join the McNay in celebrating Black History Month by sharing with us some historical context for how Black History Month came to be, and give us insight into two works on currently on view: Charles Whites' Hear This (1942) and Jacob Lawrence's The Rebels (1963).

 The McNay library has organized a display of books relevant to Black History Month, including works on African-American art and African American artists.
 A selection of the books

 |Made from car tires held in place with black screws, Position Preferred contains rubber that is cut, twisted, and woven into undulating waves and spikes.
 While Chakaia Booker's tire sculptures are sometimes nonrepresentational, Position Preferred's surprising angles and hard-edged lines appear biomorphic or even anthropomorphic.|